 The managerial hire-and-fire season is in full flow.
-One of the major European clubs in need of a new gaffer is PSG.
-The French giants have hired Luis Campos as sporting director, whose influence is already evident.
+Thomas Tuchel has lost his job in surprising circumstances and Brendan Rodgers looks like he’s sleepwalking to a sacking.
+Outside of England, French champions PSG did something of a culture reset this summer.
+The French giants hired Luis Campos as sporting director, whose influence is already evident.

-President Nasser Al Khelaifi has stated sternly that the time for glitz and glamour is over.
-In that regard, PSG have chosen Christophe Galtier as their new manager, over Zinedine Zidane.
-Another interesting name that has popped up is that of Joao Sacramento, who is bidding to become the number two to Galtier.
+President Nasser Al Khelaifi stated sternly that the time for glitz and glamour is over.
+In that regard, PSG chose Christophe Galtier as their new manager, over Zinedine Zidane.
+Another interesting name that has popped up is that of Joao Sacramento, who became the number two to Galtier.

-However, Sacramento is not especially known outside of France, where there is considerable excitement.
-So, who is this mysterious figure, touted as one of the best ‘assistant managers’ in football right now.
+Sacramento is not especially known in France.
+However, he has made quite a big name for himself in his young career in Europe, where there is considerable excitement.
+So, who is this mysterious figure, the “Baby Mourinho”, touted as one of the best ‘assistant managers’ in football right now?

 Apprentice in Ligue 1

-Joao Sacramento holds a Masters’ Degree in Sports Coaching and Performance from the University of South Wales.
-He has worked as a video analyst extensively, before transitioning into an assistant manager role.
+Joao Sacramento holds a Master’s Degree in Sports Coaching and Performance from the University of South Wales.
+He worked as a video analyst extensively, before transitioning into an assistant manager role.